Editorial policy

 Request path

-Open a GitHub issue or pull request with the page URL, the exact claim, the stronger source, and the wording that should change.
+Open a correction issue with the page URL, exact claim, better source, and wording that should change.

 Disclosures